-- Contact the lab and request blood for transfer; confirm who will organise appropriate documentation and storage requirements - Blood products and components being transferred with a patient to another hospital must: - be packaged appropriately - have transit documentation completed (appendix) - have a transport label on the outside of the transfer box. - After blood has arrived in the clinical area, those units should not be sent on with the patient without being packaged by the blood bank staff. - Please inform the Transfusion Laboratory at the receiving hospital if the patient has received any blood products/components.
+- No special arrangements are required for blood products already prescribed, checked and being administered to the patient prior to transfer, these can be continued. - Contact the Blood Bank Laboratory and request blood for transfer; confirm who will organise appropriate documentation and storage requirements. - Blood products and components being transferred with a patient to another hospital must: - o be packaged appropriately in a blood transport box to maintain the cold chain. - o have transit documentation completed (appendix). - o have a transport label on the outside of the transfer box.